-I was raised by strong three women.
+I was raised by three stong women.
 After my dad checked out via divorce, when I was about five, I was left in the house with my two sisters and my mom.
 I was far from being a mama’s boy outwardly, but I was growing a soft heart, through the tragedy of the divorce and emasculation of my father.
 It really was his fault.
 But I was always the little man of the house.
 And sometimes that was a hard place to be.

 I grew up stronger and bigger than many of my friends.
 I was a star on the football field from age 8, and all through school I was comfortable with the athletes and the smart kids.
 I was both.
 And I learned what boys were supposed to be like, from watching my sisters and hearing them talk about their boyfriends.
 I was going to learn to be the best boyfriend.